mitin001/modus-prime/tutorial.md

 This tutorial makes use of **AWS** **Lambda** and celebrates its ability to respond to requests without provisioning and maintaining servers.
 We will configure a *Lambda function*, get an *Invoke URL* for submitting requests, and deploy a *Function Package* that integrates with our database to send a response.
 With a request-response API we will be have a basis for developing a webpage that submits a request and presents the response in a visually appealing way.

+## 5.0.
+Create an IAM role for your Lambda function

+IAM roles tell your AWS resources which other AWS resources they are allowed to work with.
+For our Lambda function, we want it to be a part of the same Security Group as our RDS instance.
+A Security Group is a member of a VPC, Virtual Private Cloud.
+In addition to AWS Lambda Basic Execution Role, we need it to have access to Amazon VPC.
+For this tutorial, we will go with full access, and bring the permissions down to a particular VPC and Security Group later.

+Go to the IAM dashboard, and create a Role.
+Attach the following Managed Policies to your Role:
+* AWSLambdaBasicExecutionRole
+* AmazonVPCFullAccess

 ## 5.1.
 Create a function package

 Open this file: